michcald/microcomm/protocol.md

 ## Layer 4: Security Layer (Pluggable)
 Provides **Confidentiality**, **Authenticity**, and **Replay Protection**.
+*   **Wrapper Model**: Layer 4 acts as a secure container for the upper stack.
+It **MUST** encrypt the entirety of the L5, L6, and L7 headers and payloads.
+This ensures that metadata (like Service IDs or Packet IDs) is hidden from eavesdroppers.
 *   **Confidentiality**: Encrypts the payload so observers cannot read command data.
 *   **Replay Protection**: The cryptographic implementation **MUST** ensure freshness (e.g., using a Monotonic Counter, Timestamp, or Rolling Nonce) to reject recorded traffic.
 *   **Integrity**: Prevents malicious tampering (unlike L2, which only catches noise).